techwithPranab/TravelBlogWeb/customchat.chatmode.md

-# TravelBlog Chat Mode Configuration
+# BagPackStories Chat Mode Configuration

 ## 🤖 AI Assistant Context Configuration

-This file configures the contextual information available to AI assistants working on the TravelBlog project.
+This file configures the contextual information available to AI assistants working on the BagPackStories project.
 The AI assistant should use the documentation in the `docs/` folder to understand the project structure, implement new features consistently, and maintain code quality standards.

 ## 📁 Documentation References